DevAgnihotri/MCA_Sem_2/DSA/Questions.md

 1. Define the term data structure.
 List some linear and non-linear data structures stating the application area where they will be used.
 2. Discuss Linear and Nonlinear data structure with example.
 3. Differentiate between array and linked list.
+4. Define Data structure and also write down the primitive and non-primitive data structure in detail with examples.

 ## 3. Queues